Pasu4/Mindustry-Logic-Compiler/README.md

 | Arc sine                    | asin          | asin          |asin    | `result = asin(a);`     |
 | Arc cosine                  | acos          | acos          |acos    | `result = acos(a);`     |
 | Arc tangent                 | atan          | atan          |atan    | `result = atan(a);`     |

+Only one operator can be used per line.
+Short forms like `result += a;` currently do not work.